cli99/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
   - name: University of Illinois at Urbana-Champaign
-    url: ''
+    url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include GPU for Deep Learning and HPC.
+bio: My research lies in the field of GPU-accelerated applications, with an emphasis on Deep Learning.
 interests:
-  - GPU Acceleration for Deep Learning and HPC Applications
+  - GPU Acceleration for Deep Learning and AI Applications
   - System Design and Engineering for Deep Learning

 education: